• Skip to primary navigation

 Lemon Peel Stitch

 This basic stitch works up into a sturdy, textured fabric that makes a great blanket.
-But if you want to start with something smaller, this is the perfect stitch for cold-weather accessories like headbands or hats.
+But if you want to start with something smaller, it also works well for cold-weather accessories like headbands or hats.

 Get the Pattern